masubi/DoorLock/README.md

 As an added bonus it also can detect if the battery runs low and also send a corresponding alert.

-## Differences from tutorials
+## Differences from adafruit docs
-This work is based heavily on the adafruit docs shown in references section but with some significant updates:
+This project is based heavily on the adafruit docs shown in references section but with some significant updates:
 * updates the MQTT connection
 * doesn't use EEPROM, so won't wear this out